 - Reduced quality of life.
 Untreated hormone issues can result in symptoms such as fatigue, low energy levels, decreased libido, and disrupted sleep, impacting overall quality of life and daily functioning.

-When to see a hormone nutritionist
+When to see a hormone dietitian

-If you are experiencing symptoms or conditions related to hormonal imbalances, it may help to get support from a nutritionist.
+If you are experiencing symptoms or conditions related to hormonal imbalances, it may help to get support from a dietitian.
 More specifically, here are some indications that may suggest the need for a hormone nutritionist:

 - Mood swings, irritability, or anxiety